Should you take on a partner? Probably not!

 A big company offers to buy them out, and Jim refuses to sell, arguing that they will make more money in the long run if they stay independent.
 James sees a very generous offer and that their seed business is somewhat marginal.
 He would rather sell and take a nice profit.
 However, since Jim refuses, they cannot sell the business to the big company.

 And James was right.
 The business was marginal and got even moreso after the big company went into direct competition with them.
-Also, Jim made a lot of poor business decisions - overspending on things that were not necessary to the business - and did these behind James' back.
+Also, Jim made a lot of poor business decisions - overspending on things that were not necessary to the business - and did this behind James' back.

 Within a couple of years, the business was broke and there was much acrimony as to whose fault it was.
 James lost his investment.
 Jim managed to make off with the seed stock and reopen a new business under a new name a year later.